-The ICAAP also serves as a stress testing tool used by the Company to rehearse the business response to a range of scenarios, based on variations of market, economic and other operating environment conditions.
+Stress testing is a key risk management tool used by the Company to rehearse the business response to a range of scenarios, based on variations of market, economic and other operating environment conditions.
 Stress tests are performed for both internal and regulatory purposes and serve an important role in:

-- Understanding the risk profile of the Company - The evaluation of the Company's capital adequacy in absorbing potential losses under stressed conditions (This takes place in the context of the Company's ICAAP on an annual basis) - The evaluation of the Company's strategy.
-Senior management considers the stress test results against the approved business plans and determines whether any corrective actions need to be taken.
-Overall, stress testing allows senior management to determine whether the Company's exposures correspond to its risk appetite - The establishment or revision of limits.
-Stress test results, where applicable, are part of the risk management processes for the establishment or revision of limits across products, different market risk variables and portfolios
+- Understanding the risk profile of the Company - The evaluation of the Company's capital adequacy in absorbing potential losses under stressed conditions: This takes place in the context of the Company's ICAAP on an annual basis - The evaluation of the Company's strategy: Senior management considers the stress test results against the approved business plans and determines whether any corrective actions need to be taken.
+Overall, stress testing allows senior management to determine whether the Company's exposures correspond to its risk appetite - The establishment or revision of limits: Stress test results, where applicable, are part of the risk management processes for the establishment or revision of limits across products, different market risk variables and portfolios

 The ultimate responsibility and ownership of the Company's stress testing policy rests with the Board of Directors.
-If the stress testing scenarios reveal vulnerability to a given set of risks, the management makes recommendations to the Board of Directors for mitigation measures or actions.
+If the stress testing scenarios reveal vulnerability to a given set of risks, the management should make recommendations to the Board of Directors for mitigation measures or actions.
+These may vary depending on the circumstances and include one or more of the following: